angrybacon/doomsday-wiki/markdown/articles/2022/02/10/axion-mega-report.md

 with various community members to try and assess what changes I might want to make (shout out to Otterlady, Nevilshute and Prepare4Robots especially on this).
-I knew I wanted to add additional discard effects into the list somewhere and was most worried about Blue based "Soup" decks (Bant, 4C, Jeskai Breacher) just because they can run such a diverse spread of relevant hate that, in normal lists, requires answers that are otherwise really bad in those matchups.
+I knew I wanted to add additional discard effects into the list somewhere and was most worried about Blue based *Soup* decks (Bant, 4C, Jeskai Breacher) just because they can run such a diverse spread of relevant hate that, in normal lists, requires answers that are otherwise really bad in those matchups.
 I spent a lot of time agonising over trying an alternative way to bypass a :card[Torpor